jmaupetit/cv/README.md

 Compilation
 -----------

-To generate the PDF file, follow these comands:
+To generate the PDF file, follow these commands:

     me@computer $ cd /path/to/cv/
     me@computer $ make